emoskedy/Project_2024/Report.md

 ## 1. Project details:

 ### 1a.
 Group members:
-1. Tran Lam
+1. Tran Lam - Bitonic Sort
-2. Andrew Oh
+2. Andrew Oh - Merge Sort
-3. Jerry Tran
+3. Jerry Tran - Radix Sort
-4. Nick Janocik
+4. Nick Janocik - Sample Sort

 ### 1b.
 Communication method:
 We will be using Discord to communicate with one another.